Question: It looks like the female peregrine at University of Pittsburgh is eating rocks from the nest. Is this so?

 (photo from National Aviary falconcam at University of Pittsburgh, 18 March 2009)

-One Response to “Question: Is She Eating Rocks?”
+One thought on “Nesting: Why Is She Eating Rocks?”